-Don’t let your unwanted scars affect your self-esteem when you don’t have to At Aspire Med Spa, we have a suite of skin rejuvenation and repair service to fade mark s like they were never even there.
+Don’t let your unwanted scars affect your self-esteem when you don’t have to at Aspire Med Spa, we have a suite of skin rejuvenation and repair service to fade marks like they were never even there at our luxury Med Spa in Lexington.
 We are conveniently located in Lexington at 201 Massachusetts Ave, in Peabody at 205 Andover St, and another spa in Wellesley Hills at 332 Washington Street, Fraser, Building Lower Level Suite 10.
-Just give us a call at 781-863-5274 (LASH) to set up a consultation when we’re open again.
+Just give us a call at 781-863-5274 to set up a consultation.